 If these permissions do not display automatically, you may need to click Show inactive Admin API permissions.

 - At the bottom-right of the page, click Save.

 Update orders via 3PL Warehouse Manager

-Once 3PL Warehouse Manager has received and processed the Shopify orders, shipping and closing the orders will send the tracking numbers and mark the order as complete in Shopify.
+Once 3PL Warehouse Manager has received and processed the Shopify orders, shipping and closing the orders sends the tracking numbers and marks the order as complete in Shopify.

 - In 3PL Warehouse Manager, navigate to Orders > Find Orders.

 - Select the order(s) from the grid that you need to close and mark as shipped.
 Use < Ctrl > or < Shift > on your keyboard to select multiple orders.

 - Hover over Manage, then click Ship and close.

 - Complete the appropriate fields under 'Routing Information'.

 - If needed, enter any 'Additional Charges' that may have accumulated—each charge displays in the grid.
 For multiple orders, be sure to specify whether you wish to 'Apply Charges' separately to each order or divide the charges across all selected orders evenly.